HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 9 visualizes the top third-party domains that are included by `googletagmanager.com`, one of the top third-party domains in Figure 6.
+When we look specifically at `googletagmanager.com`, one of the top third-party domains.
 Note that it includes a number of other Google domains such `googleapis.com`, `google-analytics.com`, `google.com`, `gstatic.com`, `youtube.com`, `googlesyndication.com`, and `googleadservices.com`.
 Only three of the top 10 third-party domains included by `googletagmanager.com` are non-Google domains, which are `facebook.com` and `facebook.net` for Meta and `shopify.com` for Shopify.

 ## Conclusion